scionproto/scion/doc/ControlPlanePKI.md

 ## Trust Material Sources

 When dealing with crypto material operators should have a point to contact to do certain kinds of queries.
-Authoritative ASes are required to keep all certificate chains issued inside their ISD.
+Authoritative ASes are required to keep all certificate issued inside their ISD.
 Queries such as asking for the newest TRC should be sent to an authoritative primary AS.
 All other ASes are required to have the trust material to verify all messages they serve.
 E.g. an AS must have all certificate chains to verify all path segments it serves.

 The subjects of certificate chains must register all freshly issued chains with all authoritative primary ASes in the local ISD.
+The same holds true for the subjects of issuer certificates.

 If an authoritative AS has been unavailable, it must not serve authoritative queries until it has synchronized with the other authoritative ASes.
 Examples of authoritative queries are:

+- Issuer certificate request with negative response.
 - Certificate chain request with negative response.
 - Newest certificate chain for given AS.
 - Newest TRC for this ISD.